ChungWasawat/interview-prep/sql/sql_ddl_lesson.md

 --more attributes
 create role admin CREATEDB;
 ```
-7. partitioning (need to have an index before do partitioning)
+7. partitioning (need to have an index before do partitioning) (increase query speed as it doesn't need to scan the whole data)
 ```
 create table sales(
     ...